NJJLarsson/MNXB01-project/README.md

 # MNXB01-project
 Repo for the final project of the MNXB01 course at Lund University.
 Autumn 2021.

-**Group H**

-: Ennio Mara, Jesper Larsson and Antton Lamarca
+**Group H**: Ennio Mara, Jesper Larsson and Antton Lamarca

 ## Usage

-The 'rootlogon.C' file makes it so that the main 'project.cpp' file and the 'src/tempTrender.cpp' file are compiled automatically with just starting ROOT.
+The 'rootlogon.C' file makes it so that the main 'project.cpp' file, the 'src/tempTrender.cpp' file and the 'measurement.cpp' file are compiled automatically with just starting ROOT.
 (Make sure to include the local path to your 'include/' directory in the 'rootlogon.C' file for it to work!).